- Bluetooth keyboards are an excellent way of cutting down on the cables connected to your PC.

 5. Resynchronize your keyboard with the receiver

 - Press the button on the receiver and verify the light on the receiver is blinking.
-If there’s no button, a dialog box will appear on the screen, follow the instructions on the screen.
+If there’s no button, a dialog box will appear on the screen; follow the instructions.

 - Check if the green light is on – a steady light means the synchronization was successful.
-If the problem persists, try the steps again
+If the problem persists, try the steps again, and you should be able to resynchronize the keyboard.

 Let us know if you were able to fix Bluetooth lag using the solutions above by leaving a comment in the section below.